dreamcatcher-tech/network/ideas/Interpulse/Remote Interactions/Server as webrtc peer.md

 The main page can be cached by a service worker so that if a network outage occurs, it should still work.
 Hopefully webRTC information lasts ?

+Might allow for fully remote access to take place, if the remote device was whitelisted on the server.

 ## V2
 Use cloudflare VPN as a way to expose the local app using SSL

 ## V3
 Run the app on the LAN, use cloudflare to expose it enough to generate an SSL cert using lets-encrypt.
 Domain set a DNS record to point at the LAN address.
+Then everyone starts their connections, and gets local speed.

 ## V4
 Generate a domain SSL cert and DNS address that is trusted by the clients.
 Let them access the server directly.
+Downside is no remote access.
+Also server is running onsite.